Jake Thomson

-Jake Samuel Thomson (born 12 May 1989) is an English footballer who plays as a midfielder for AFC Stoneham.
+Jake Samuel Thomson (born 12 May 1989) is a semi-professional footballer who plays as a midfielder for AFC Stoneham.

-Before playing in non-league football, Thomson played in the Championship for Southampton.
+Before playing in non-League football, Thomson played in the Championship for Southampton.
 A youth international footballer for England, he played at senior international level for Trinidad and Tobago.

 Club career

 Thomson began his career at Southampton in 2005 and was promoted to the first team in 2008, making his debut on 9 August 2008 against Cardiff City in the Football League Championship.
 He made a further nine appearances for Southampton in the 2008–09 season.
 Thomson spent one month on loan to Bournemouth between January and February 2009; although the clubs had agreed to extend the loan, this was not permitted because of Bournemouth's financial circumstances.

 Thomson made four appearances for Southampton in the 2009–10 Football League One.
 On 27 October 2009, he joined Torquay United on loan for a month.
 The loan was extended until the end of the 2009–10 season.

 He was released by Southampton on 15 May 2010.

 On 1 July 2010, he was signed by Exeter City.
 On 25 February 2011, Jake signed on loan to Cheltenham for an initial one-month loan.
 He was one of twelve players released by Exeter in May 2011.

 Thomson spent the summer of 2011 on trial with Southend United however he failed to earn a deal.
 Thomson subsequently signed for Conference National outfit Kettering Town.